alphanumericslab/ecg-image-kit/src/ecg_image_generator/README.md

 - `-r`: Resolution with default being 200; type: int
 - `--pad_inches`: Padding of white border along the image with default padding of 0 inches; type: int
 - `--print_header`: Add text from header file on all the generated images; default: False
+- `--store_plotted_pixels`: Store pixel locations of the ECG signal in the image under the attribute `plotted_pixels` in the config JSON file generated for every record (conditional); ; Add `--store_config` parameter to the command you are running.
+Note: Add `--store_config` parameter to the command you are running to save the config file with bounding box information. default: False.
 - `--add_qr_code`: Add QR code to all the generated images, default: False.
 The QR code links to the relative path of the WFDB file used to generate the ECG image.
 - `--num_columns` : Number of columns of the ECG leads.
 The default(-1) will plot a single column for 2 lead data and 4 columns for the 12 or any other number of lead data.
 Default: -1; type: int
 - `--full_mode`: Sets the leads to add at the bottom of the paper ECG as a long strip obtained from the WFDB record's `.hea` header file, if any lead is not available plots a random lead from the header file; default: `['II']`; type: list